There are now 3 possible online modes for units:

-- Students are able to (1) integrate knowledge of anatomy, pathophysiology, clinical presentation, diagnostic and therapeutic principles with core medical conditions within podiatric practice; (2) demonstrate safe and effective assessment of common foot conditions; (3) formulate differential diagnoses of podiatric conditions affecting the lower limb; (4) interpret the results of medical imaging tests employed in the diagnosis and management of foot and ankle pathology; (5) select and prescribe appropriate scheduled medicines in general and specialist podiatric practice for specified conditions within professional guidelines; (6) perform minor podiatric surgery under local anaesthesia on a range of soft tissue and digital abnormalities; (7) perform safe and effective conservative management of common foot conditions; (8) demonstrate ability to provide appropriate podiatric management to high-risk patients in a safe and efficient manner; (9) prescribe, manufacture and modify accommodative and functional foot orthoses; (10) recognise the need for further care and make an appropriate referral of podiatric patients to other health professionals; (11) apply the principles of evidence-based practice and research in the management of podiatric pathologies; (12) demonstrate skills of a reflective practitioner in seeking to identify and address gaps in knowledge and practice; (13) discuss and implement strategies for health maintenance, promotion and disease prevention in a range of population sub-groups; (13) discuss with the patient preventative healthcare strategies for various podiatric conditions; (14) demonstrate the ability to provide effective podiatric care in a culturally safe manner in dedicated Indigenous health podiatry clinics; (15) display professional behaviour in a variety of clinical/educational settings; and (16) demonstrate a professional approach to the management of ethical and legal responsibilities and challenges in podiatric practice.
+- Students are able to (1) integrate knowledge of anatomy, pathophysiology, clinical presentation, diagnostic and therapeutic principles with core medical conditions within podiatric practice; (2) demonstrate safe and effective assessment of common foot conditions; (3) formulate differential diagnoses of podiatric conditions affecting the lower limb; (4) interpret the results of medical imaging tests employed in the diagnosis and management of foot and ankle pathology; (5) select and prescribe appropriate scheduled medicines in general and specialist podiatric practice for specified conditions within professional guidelines; (6) perform minor podiatric surgery under local anaesthesia on a range of soft tissue and digital abnormalities; (7) perform safe and effective conservative management of common foot conditions; (8) demonstrate ability to provide appropriate podiatric management to high-risk patients in a safe and efficient manner; (9) prescribe, manufacture and modify accommodative and functional foot orthoses; (10) recognise the need for further care and make an appropriate referral of podiatric patients to other health professionals; (11) apply the principles of evidence-based practice and research in the management of podiatric pathologies; (12) demonstrate skills of a reflective practitioner in seeking to identify and address gaps in knowledge and practice; (13) discuss and implement strategies for health maintenance, promotion and disease prevention in a range of population sub-groups; (14) discuss with the patient preventative healthcare strategies for various podiatric conditions; (15) demonstrate the ability to provide effective podiatric care in a culturally safe manner in dedicated Indigenous health podiatry clinics; (16) display professional behaviour in a variety of clinical/educational settings; and (17) demonstrate a professional approach to the management of ethical and legal responsibilities and challenges in podiatric practice.

-- Typically this unit is assessed in the following ways: (1) clinical assessment; (2) assignment; and (3) in-training assessment.
+- Indicative assessments in this unit are as follows: (1) clinical assessment; (2) assignment; and (3) in-training assessment.
 Further information is available in the unit outline.